michaelbarton/dotfiles/README.md

     mkdir ~/.mutt
     ln -s ~/.dotfiles/solarized/mutt-colors-solarized/mutt-colors-solarized-dark-256.muttrc ~/.mutt/colors

+Copy the corresponding msmtp rc file.
+Ensure that the password fetch command is correct in this file.

+    cp ~/.dotfiles/osx.rc ~/.msmtprc

 ### OpenSSL Certificate on OSX

 The offlineimap program requires that a `cert.pem` file is available.
 The